anarojoecheburua/anarojoecheburua/README.md

 #### Projects In Progress

 🧠 Deep Learning Basics - a collection of pedagogic examples on deep learning techniques. <br />
+📊 SQL Course Final Questions - solutions to the final questions of the course SQL - MySQL for Data Analytics and Business Intelligence from 365 careers.<br />

 #### Public Repositories